Training Diffusion Models with Reinforcement Learning

 Within the RL formalism, the RWR procedure corresponds to the following one-step MDP:

 with a transition kernel $P$ that immediately leads to an absorbing termination state.
-Therefore, maximizing $\lrl(\theta)$ is equivalent to maximizing $\mathcal{J}_\text{RL}(\pi)$ in this MDP.
+Therefore, maximizing $\lrl(\theta)$ is equivalent to maximizing the RL objective $\mathcal{J}_\text{RL}(\pi)$ in this MDP.

-Weighting a maximum likelihood objective by $w_\methodrwr$ approximately optimizes $\mathcal{J}_{\text{RL}}(\pi)$ subject to a KL divergence constraint on the policy \citep{nair2020accelerating}.
-However, $\ldiff$ is not an exact maximum likelihood objective, but is derived from a reweighted variational bound.
-Therefore, RWR algorithms applied to $\ldiff$ optimize $\lrl$ via two levels of approximation.
-Thus, this methodology provides us with a starting point, but might underperform for complex objectives.
+From RL literature, weighting a log-likelihood objective by $w_\methodrwr$ is known to approximately maximize $\mathcal{J}_{\text{RL}}(\pi)$ subject to a KL divergence constraint on $\pi$ \citep{nair2020accelerating}.
+However, $\ldiff$ (Equation~\ref{eq:denoising_objective}) does not involve an exact log-likelihood --- it is instead derived as a variational bound on $\log p_\theta(\bx_0 \mid \bc)$.
+Therefore, the RWR procedure applied to diffusion model training is not theoretically justified and only optimizes $\lrl$ very approximately.